gamemanual0/gm0/source/docs/software/concepts/finite-state-machines.rst

 Notice how resetting the dump servo and retracting the lift share a state.
 That's because the robot doesn't need to wait for the servo to reset before moving the lift down; they can both happen at once.

 Now, let's get into actually implementing the code for this.
 In a traditional ``OpMode``, which is commonly used for teleop, code runs repeatedly in a ``loop()`` function, so instead of waiting for a state transition to happen directly, the code will repeatedly check on each ``loop()`` call if it should perform a state transition.
-This kind of “update our state” pattern keeps code from blocking the rest of the ``loop()`` code from running, such as the drivetrain.
+This kind of "update our state" pattern keeps code from blocking the rest of the ``loop()`` code from running, such as the drivetrain.

 .. code:: java